Manage Webflow form submissions.

 If you’re creating websites for clients who collect personal data on their websites, make sure your clients understand their responsibilities as a controller of that personal data.

 If you’re using third-party tools (e.g., Zapier) to connect your Webflow forms to external data sources and are sending personal data using those integrations, make sure to review your responsibilities as a data controller.

 If you stopped receiving form notifications do the following:

 If the issue continues, contact support.

 Each site plan has a monthly form submission limit (see chart).
-Enterprise hosting allows for unlimited form submissions.
+Enterprise hosting allows up to unlimited form submissions.
 On hosted sites, exceeding that limit will add $1 per 100 extra submissions to your next invoice.
 On staged sites, forms will not be submitted after the limit is reached.
 The count will be reset each month, except for Free staging (e.g., an unhosted project on the Free account plan), which has a maximum of 10 submissions total.

 Email notifications will be sent from a branded email (firstname.lastname@example.org).
 To receive email notifications from an unbranded email address (email@example.com), upgrade your Webflow plan to Pro.